dudolavida/dudolavida.github.io/_posts/2021-03-06-Sichuan-peppercorns.md

 tags: ingredients
 ---

-Ever since I had fresh sichuan peppercorns in China, this tingly sensation
+Ever since I had fresh sichuan peppercorns in China, I've found the tingly sensation and mouth numbness pretty awesome.

 ![Sichuan peppercorns （花椒）in Beijing](https://i.imgur.com/2V4m6Ev.jpg)

-Peppercorns are pretty awesome and they numb your mouth.
-Combine this with being tipsy and you've got yourself an intersting combination of feelings.
-We liked them so much we asked for more 😂And they were so exotic to us, we worried they might be precious and they wouldn't give us more 😅.
+ Combine that with being tipsy and you've got yourself an interesting combination of sensations. <!-- add here -->

+We liked them so much we asked for more 😂And they were so exotic to us, we worried they might be too precious and they wouldn't give us more 😅.
 Soon all our mouths were numb 😋

-In cooking, sichuan peppers remind me of the flavor of pork / meaty chinese food, / mapo tofu.
+In cooking, sichuan peppers remind me of the flavour of meaty chinese food, / mapo tofu.

-I love making the oil infused with chillies and sichuan peppercorn, from this [recipe][id].
+I love making an oil infused with chillies and sichuan peppercorn, from this [recipe][id].

 [id]: https://captaincoriander.com/2020/10/05/tong-ho-and-enoki-nuts-salad/